-Jenny had a special passion for her island, La Hispaniola, both sides of it.
-After the earthquake, she found an opportunity to, together with her friend Michele Jeager, open a Jenny Polanco Boutique in Petionville, Haiti, as a challenge to try to cover the island's market in its entirety, and even more, as a position against a problematic between the two nations.
+Jenny had a special passion for her island, Hispaniola, both sides of it.
+After the earthquake, she found an opportunity, together with her friend Michele Jeager, to open a Jenny Polanco Boutique in Petionville, Haiti, as a challenge to try to cover the island's market in its entirety, and even more, as a posture against a problem between the two nations.
 A way to bring peace.

-In this context, the Fronteriza collection was born, on the border, from the desire to unite two countries that political history has been in charge of separating.
-Two countries with very different cultures, traditions and customs, with a border that divides them, but with very beautiful people with a humanity that deserves to be highlighted.a.
+In this context, the Border collection was born, on the border, from the desire to unite two countries that political history has been responsible for separating.
+Two countries with very different cultures, traditions and customs, with a border that divides them, but with very beautiful people with a humanity that deserves to be highlighted.

-Unique pieces in horn, specially designed for the collection, gave a special prominence to this material, pieces assembled in raw linen, organza, silk charmeuse and cotton lace; and playing with the mixture of textures, delicately and precisely placed to draw the feminine silhouette that characterizes each of his designs.
+Unique pieces in horn, designed especially for the collection, gave a special prominence to this material, pieces mounted in raw linen, organza, silk charmeuse and cotton lace; and playing with the mixture of textures, placed in a delicate and precise way to draw the feminine silhouette that characterizes each of her designs.

 That same year, the Colonial Zone once again served as a stage, this time through the lens and sensitivity of Karla Reid, to present a new young woman by Jenny Polanco with a capsule of white linen blouses that became new classics of the brand.

-“I think I am a fashion or a tropical style.
+“I think I'm a fashion or a tropical style.
 Second, feminine, from a conservative avant-garde.
-It's contradictory, but I find that my clothes have avant-garde touches and designer touches well anticipated.
+It's counterintuitive, but I find that my clothes have avant-garde touches and quite early design touches.
 It is a useful design for a person who is conservative.